Shoulder Injury

 Tendonitis

 When the tendons attaching the bones and muscles are strained, the tissue around the tendons can become inflamed and painful.
 Shoulder tendonitis is often caused by a tendon being pinched by nearby structures.
-Physicians usually treat shoulder tendonitis with nonsteroidal anti-inflammatory drugs (NSAIDS), physical therapy, ultrasound therapy, corticosteroid injections, and for severe injuries, surgery.
+Physicians usually treat shoulder tendonitis with nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, ultrasound therapy, corticosteroid injections, and, for severe injuries, surgery.

 the human shoulder anatomy including the clavicle, rotator cuff, humerus, tendons & scapula

-What Are Common Causes of On-The-Job Shoulder Injuries?
+What Causes On-The-Job Shoulder Injuries?

 • Lifting and carrying